Rooskimus/Tech-Academy-Projects/Live_Project/07_JPHiresCreate - Check for Hire Object/README.md

 	}
 ```

 Now testing it was tricky because I needed to find examples in the database that fit the criteria; one with a JPHire object and one without.
-The ApplicationUserId was what linked it all, but finding which table that pointed to was a bit tricky because it was made in a sub-Model folder that doesn't actually create its own table in the database.
-But eventually I pieced it together and was able to grab the appropriate user names and test it.
+The ApplicationUserId was what linked it all, but finding which table that pointed to was a bit tricky because it was made in within a CS file in the models that had a different name and generated two tables in the database.
+It turns out that it was part of the scaffolded code for user authentication that VS creates if you select that option.
+Eventually I was able to follow the dots and grab the right user login info to test my change above, and it worked as intended.